Soyle-Productions/soyle-stories-user-manual/how do I.../remove/a character's name variant.md

+# How do I remove a character's name variant?
+A name variant is a nickname saved for your character and can be easily removed.

-To remove a character's name variation, assuming you have a character with a name variation:
+## To remove a character's name variation, assuming you have a character with a name variation:

 1. Open the Character List Tool
 2. Right-click the character